Control in the Presence of Manipulators: Cooperative and Competitive Cases: Preliminaries

 \section{Preliminaries}

 An election (a.k.a.\ a social choice correspondence) maps from a finite candidate set $C$ and a finite vote collection $V$ to a set, $W \subseteq C$, called the winner(s)~\cite{ley-sho:b:multiagent-systems}.
+Candidates each have a corresponding name, and these names play an important role in some of our results.
 Voters come without names, and the votes are input as a list, i.e., as ballots.
 For approval elections, each ballot is a length-$\card{C}$ 0-1 vector indicating whether each candidate is disapproved or approved.
 The candidate getting the most approvals is the winner (or winners if candidates tie for most).
 For all other systems we discuss, each ballot is a tie-free linear ordering of the candidates.
 For plurality elections, each voter gives one point to his or her top choice and zero to the rest.
 For veto elections, each voter gives zero points to his or her bottom choice and one to the rest.
 For Borda elections, each voter gives zero points to his or her bottom choice, one point to his or her next to bottom choice, and so on through giving $\card{C}-1$ points to his or her top choice.
 In the three systems just mentioned, the winner is the candidate(s) who receives the most points.
 In a Condorcet election---\cite{bar-tov-tri:j:control} recast the notion of a Condorcet winner \cite{con:b:condorcet-paradox} into an election system of sorts, in this way, and used it as one of their focus cases in their seminal control study---a candidate $p$ is a winner exactly if for each other candidate $b$ it holds that strictly more than half the votes cast prefer $p$ to $b$.
 Unlike the systems from earlier in this paragraph, Condorcet elections on some inputs may have no winners.

 An election system $\elec$ is said to have a p-time winner problem if there is a polynomial-time algorithm that on input $C$, $V$, and $p\in C$, determines whether $p$ is a winner under $\elec$ of the election over $C$ with the votes being $V$.